 - The location of the tumour can also make a difference, because it can affect how well different parts of the brain work.

-- Tumours located in the cerebrum can affect your speech, memory and your vision.
+- Tumours located in the cerebrum can cause weakness or numb feelings, and may affect your speech.

 - Tumours that develop in the cerebellum and brain stem can cause problems with your movement, balance and physical coordination.
 This can also cause dizziness and a stiff neck.